From Google to Trustpilot and Facebook, people are sharing their experiences, and what they say has a massive impact on your business.

 Before people can get to your site to learn about your products and services, make it possible for them to learn about your business from other sites.
 Luckily, there are plenty of third-party sites that collect reviews, and potential customers can consult them.
 The most popular ones are:

-Yelp: It’s the most popular review site and trusted by millions.
+Trustpilot: It’s a popular review site and trusted by millions.
 Create an account here and keep it updated.
 Remember to claim your business so that your business shows up in the search results when people search for it.
 Regularly monitor the communications coming from your profile and respond in good time.

 Facebook: It’s not only a giant social media site, but it’s also a highly trusted review platform.
 After creating an account, also claim your business Facebook page so that people can find you without having to leave their social network.